pu2clr/SI4844/README.md

 __The SI4844 is a +3.3V part.
 If you are not using a +3.3V version of Arduino, you have to use a kind of 5V to 3.3V converter.__ See [I2C bi-directional level shifter](https://playground.arduino.cc/Main/I2CBi-directionalLevelShifter/) for more details.

-By Ricardo Lima Caratti, Oct, 2019.
+By Ricardo Lima Caratti, Oct 2019.

 ## Summary